 Q: Does the landlord have to repair anything in my apartment that breaks down?
 What if I signed a lease accepting the apartment "as is"?

 A: The landlord is responsible for some repairs, and the tenant for others.
-For example,
+For example, of repair (except in cases of emergencies);

 The landlord must